lucas42/lucos_navbar/README.md

 Not yet available

 ## Publish to npm
+Automatically publishes on the `main` branch when pushed to github.

 Make sure to bump the version number in package.json.

-Then run `npm publish` (assuming you're already logged in)
+(Can use `npm version ${version_number}`).

 ## Publish to dockerhub
-Happens automatically in circle when pushed to github.
+Automatically publishes on the `main` branch when pushed to github.

 Creates a docker image containing a single file called `lucos_navbar.js` which can be included in other projects which don't use npm